GDPR and Privacy

 · Police & Judicial Services

 · The Child Health Information Service

 · Social Prescribers

-Many organisations across London share an aggregated summary view of your data, held in a secure Health Information Exchange and using a Local Health Care Exemplar format, in order to make quicker and better informed decisions in providing you with care.
+Many organisations across London share an aggregated summary view of your data, held in a secure Health Information Exchange and using a Local Health Care Exemplar format known as the One London patient record, in order to make quicker and better informed decisions in providing you with care.

 This practice is also part of a Neighbourhood Multi-Disciplinary Team based upon the Hackney Downs Primary Care Network designed to bring together a number of service providers to help patients with more than one need.

 You have the right to object to some or all of the information being processed, which is detailed under Article 21.
 Exercising your right to object may well prevent the referral or course of treatment from going ahead.

 Please contact the Data Protection Officer on email@example.com